Bradley-Stradling/Linux_Deb_Box/README.md

 Todo-
 Work on getting Pack_Up_Setup flushed out and tested. needs to cleanse lines with source from aliases and scripts.

-Make comments more verbose as to what each script and/or alias does within my set-up, and fix indentation where needed.

 Write script to add new resolution to xrandr, and set a source for the screenrez script to change to that resolution.
 (See useful links for guide.)